-This list of where to eat on Oahu with kids contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of where to eat on Oahu with kids was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Planning a trip to Oahu with your family?

 While traveling with kids can be loads of fun, picking the right places to eat almost always ends up becoming a quest in itself!
 I mean, finding healthy, filling, and delicious meals that don’t burn a hole in your pocket is no easy task.